 Source: BC Stats for all except International visitors (source: Statistics Canada).

-Note: 2011 and 2012 revenue data and associated taxes are preliminary and subject to revision.
+Note: 2011, 2012 and 2013 revenue data and associated taxes are preliminary and subject to revision.

 Note: Provincial taxes include income, hotel, gas, and other taxes.
+Note: Pre-2007 real GDP data is not yet available.